diegoolano/electionmap/README.md

 why these counties are blue so I added socio-economic data from measureofamerica.org.
 Future work will go towards prediction/classification and adding public health data and writing something short on the process and findings.

+to see it in action go to:   www.diegoolano.com/electionmap/